Extinction event: Effects and recovery

 The effects of mass extinction events varied widely.
 After a major extinction event, usually only weedy species survive due to their ability to live in diverse habitats.
 Later, species diversify and occupy empty niches.
 Generally, it takes millions of years for biodiversity to recover after extinction events.
 In the most severe mass extinctions it may take 15 to 30 million years.

 The worst Phanerozoic event, the Permian–Triassic extinction, devastated life on Earth, killing over 90% of species.
 Life seemed to recover quickly after the P-T extinction, but this was mostly in the form of disaster taxa, such as the hardy Lystrosaurus.
 The most recent research indicates that the specialized animals that formed complex ecosystems, with high biodiversity, complex food webs and a variety of niches, took much longer to recover.
 It is thought that this long recovery was due to successive waves of extinction that inhibited recovery, as well as prolonged environmental stress that continued into the Early Triassic.
 Recent research indicates that recovery did not begin until the start of the mid-Triassic, four to six million years after the extinction;

 and some writers estimate that the recovery was not complete until 30 million years after the P-T extinction, that is, in the late Triassic.
 Subsequent to the P-T extinction, there was an increase in provincialization, with species occupying smaller ranges – perhaps removing incumbents from niches and setting the stage for an eventual rediversification.

 The effects of mass extinctions on plants are somewhat harder to quantify, given the biases inherent in the plant fossil record.
 Some mass extinctions (such as the end-Permian) were equally catastrophic for plants, whereas others, such as the end-Devonian, did not affect the flora.

+In media

+The term extinction-level event (ELE) has been used in media.
+The 1998 film Deep Impact describes a potential comet strike of Earth as an ELE.